Trade union: Legalization, expansion and recognition

-British trade unions were finally legalized in 1872, after a Royal Commission on Trade Unions in 1867 agreed that the establishment of the organisations was to the advantage of both employers and employees.
+British trade unions were finally legalized in 1872, after a Royal Commission on Trade Unions in 1867 agreed that the establishment of the organizations was to the advantage of both employers and employees.

 This period also saw the growth of trade unions in other industrializing countries, especially the United States, Germany and France.

-In the United States, the first effective nationwide labour organisation was the Knights of Labor, in 1869, which began to grow after 1880.
+In the United States, the first effective nationwide labour organization was the Knights of Labor, in 1869, which began to grow after 1880.
 Legalization occurred slowly as a result of a series of court decisions.
-The Federation of Organized Trades and Labor Unions began in 1881 as a federation of different unions that did not directly enroll workers.
+The Federation of Organized Trades and Labor Unions began in 1881 as a federation of different unions that did not directly enrol workers.
 In 1886, it became known as the American Federation of Labor or AFL.

-In Germany the Free Association of German Trade Unions was formed in 1897 after the conservative Anti-Socialist Laws of Chancellor Otto von Bismarck were repealed.
+In Germany, the Free Association of German Trade Unions was formed in 1897 after the conservative Anti-Socialist Laws of Chancellor Otto von Bismarck were repealed.

-In France, labour organisation was illegal until 1884.
-The Bourse du Travail was founded in 1887 and merged with the Fédération nationale des syndicats (National Federation of Trade Unions) in 1895 to form the General Confederation of Labour.
+In France, labour organisation was illegal until the 1884 Waldeck Rousseau laws.
+The Fédération des bourses du travail was founded in 1887 and merged with the Fédération nationale des syndicats (National Federation of Trade Unions) in 1895 to form the General Confederation of Labour.

 In a number of countries during the 20th century, including in Canada, the United States and the United Kingdom, legislation was passed to provide for the voluntary or statutory recognition of a union by an employer.

 Prevalence worldwide

-The union density has been steadily declining from the OECD average of 35.9% in 1998 to 27.9% in the year 2018.
+Union density has been steadily declining from the OECD average of 35.9% in 1998 to 27.9% in the year 2018.
 The main reasons for these developments are a decline in manufacturing, increased globalization, and governmental policies.

-The decline in manufacturing is the most direct one as it generally have been low- or unskilled workers who have benefited the most from trade unions.
-On the other hand, there might an increase in developing nations as OECD nations exported manufacturing industries to these markets.
+The decline in manufacturing is the most direct influence, as unions were historically beneficial and prevalent in the sector; for this reason, there may be an increase in developing nations as OECD nations continue to export manufacturing industries to these markets.
 The second reason is globalization, which makes it harder for unions to maintain standards across countries.
 The last reason is governmental policies.
 These come from both sides of the political spectrum.
 In the UK and US, it has been mostly right-wing proposals that make it harder for unions to form or that limit their power.
-On the other side, there are many policies such as minimum wage, paid vacation, maternity/paternity leave, etc., that decrease the need to be in a union.
+On the other side, there are many social policies such as minimum wage, paid vacation, parental leave, etc., that decrease the need to be in a union.

+The prevalence of labour unions can be measured by "union density", which is expressed as a percentage of the total number of workers in a given location who are trade union members.
+The table below shows the percentage across OECD members.